Juancams/plan_sist_cogn/planners/FF-X/README.md

 Fast forward is a forward chaining heuristic state space planner.
 It ignores the delete list of all operators, extracting an explicit solution by using a GRAPHPLAN-style algorithm.
 The number of actions in the relaxed solutions us used as a goal distance estimate, with a hill-climbing local search, which uses breadth first search to find a successor.

+## Installation

+You can download and install FF-X visiting its [homepage](http://fai.cs.uni-saarland.de/hoffmann/ff.html)

 ## How to use?

 ```console